learn-static/.github/profile/README.md

   - Text Analysis
   - Digital Project Recovery

-Librarians and Humanities faculty at the University of Idaho and University of Oregon will develop and pilot these educational tools over the 2021-2022 school year, and release them for public use in summer of 2022.
+Librarians and Humanities faculty at the University of Idaho and University of Oregon will develop and pilot these educational tools over the 2021-2022 school year, and release them for public use in the summer of 2022.
-Learn-STATIC tools and the methodology behind them stem from the digital collections platform [CollectionBuilder](https://collectionbuilder.github.io/) and [Lib-STATIC](https://lib-static.github.io/) community.
+Learn-STATIC tools and the methodology behind them stem from the digital collections platform [CollectionBuilder](https://collectionbuilder.github.io/) and the [Lib-STATIC](https://lib-static.github.io/) community.

 ![NEH Logo](https://www.lib.uidaho.edu/media/cdil/neh-logo-sm.jpg)